Hi,

 I have been developing enterprise applications in the XR space for six years in industries from automotive, retail, education, industrial manufacturing, and others.
 I've worked on user interaction systems, graphics, multiuser networking, anchoring, video, spatial mapping, and other relevant systems but especially performance in all contexts.
 I've done groundbreaking work creating the first ever ray/pathtracing application with AR and/or VR support, collaborated on VR particle physics education software with the University of Washington Physics department, and written for industry publications like Blur Busters.

-I'm a Senior Unity Developer at Project Archer where I'm developing user interaction systems,
+I'm a Staff Unity Developer at Store No.8's Project Archer where I'm developing user interaction systems,

 application logic, and optimizing performance for a retail focused,